hexie1995/Sequential-Link-Prediction/Readme.md

 <h2 align="center">To run Top-Sequential and the T-SBM without the whole Ensemble-Sequential method (NOT VERY RECOMMENDED, but doable) </h2>

-There's currently no way to run T-SBM individually in this directory, because what we have done for the paper and arguably the best way to run it individually will be to run it through its original Github [T-SBM](https://github.com/seeslab/MMmultilayer).
+There's currently no way to run T-SBM individually in this directory, because arguably the best way to run it individually will be to run it through its original Github [T-SBM](https://github.com/seeslab/MMmultilayer).

-You could get both the Top-Sequential AUC and the T-SBM AUC without the trouble of installing anything else.
+Running the experiments will take a while depending on your hardware.
+In particular, T-SBM could be a bit slow even for smaller networks.

 If you do not wish the run the full E-LSTM-D and Time Series, but are only interested in the toplogical feature and T-SBM, you could simply navigate to the folder, and run: